Setting up Anki

 - Using your distribution's package manager (pacman, apt, dnf, etc.).

-- Using pip, a software installer for Python programs.
+- Using pipx, a software installer for Python programs.

 The first method guarantees that you'll have the right dependencies installed, but you may get an old version of Anki.
-Distro maintainers are not very good at keeping Anki up-to-date.
+Distro maintainers are not very good at keeping Anki up-to-date, although on rolling release GNU distributions this is not as noticeable.
 The second method guarantees that you get the latest version, but you need to make sure you have all the dependencies installed.
+And the third method is for operating systems that don't have package managers.

 Please don't install Anki via FlatPak, Snap packages or other non-native package managers.
 People have been reporting various problems connected to these installation methods.

-If you are running Wayland, please revert to Xorg to avoid possible issues.
+If you are running Wayland, please switch to Xorg to avoid possible issues.

 Using your package manager

-- If you're not an Arch Linux user, I'm sure you'll find Anki in repositories of your distribution as well.
+- If you're not an Arch Linux user, I'm sure you'll find Anki in repositories of your distribution.
+To find Anki for your OS you can use pkgs.org.

 - Debian users and users of other stable distros should note that outdated versions of Anki work poorly with most add-ons, especially new ones.
 Use a version released at least 6 months ago or newer.